EStxuss/Dactyl-Manuform-Hub-PCB/README.md

 Wired version has been tested.
-Wireless version has been ordered from manufacturuer and hasn't been tested
+Wireless version has been ordered from fab and hasn't been tested

 I'm not an electrical engineer.
 I'm open to suggestions for changes
 # dactyl-mcu-pcb-mounts